cknoll/git-voting/README.md

 5. Each user has an official email address (say `user-$i@voting.org`) to which they have exclusive access to.
 6. Each user can use git and gnupg.
 7. Every user has a pgp key-pair and the public key is known to everyone else and associated with this user.
-9. There are four servers operated by independent actors that do not cooperate against the rules.
+9. There are five servers operated by independent actors that do not cooperate against the rules.
 In particular, they do not share unauthorized information among them nor with the public.
+    - Server 1a (S1a)
-    - Server 1 (S1)
+    - Server 1b (S1b)
     - Server 2 (S2)
     - Server 3 (S3)
-    - A public git repository for voting results (GR) to which everyone has push-access to the incoming-branch.
+    - A public git repository for voting results (GR)
-10. S1 has push access to the branch `pVAT1-confirmed`.
-S2 has push access to the main branch of GR.
+10. Every user has push-access to the `incoming`-branch.
+10. S1a, S1b, S2 have push access to the branches `confirmed-pVAT1a`, `confirmed-pVAT1b`, and `confirmed-pVAT2`, respectively
 12. The public key for each server is known to and trusted by all users.
+This can be ensured during voter registration.
 11. The servers for the infrastructure and the devices on which the users vote are not corrupted and are secured against unauthorized access.